pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 ### <a id="debugging-commands"></a> Debugging commands

-The following sections describe commands you can run to get logs and details about scanning errors.
+The following sections describe commands you run to get logs and details about scanning errors.

 ### <a id="debug-source-image-scan"></a> Debugging resources